dearvn/SOCAgents/README.md

 | P3 | Trade plans to SocSwift pre-orders on SIM, with approval |
 | P4–P5 | Supervised SIM automation; live trading with approval after legal review |

+## Research Track: Continual Learning

+Markets are non-stationary — a model trained once decays as regimes shift.
+We're exploring continual/online learning so desk roles (analysts, strategist) adapt to new data without retraining from scratch or forgetting prior regimes.

+This is scoped to a single instance, not shared across users.
+Unlike positive-sum domains such as fraud detection, pooling trading signals across users degrades their value as the market arbitrages them away.
+Early-stage research, not part of a shipped profile or roadmap phase yet.

 ## Documentation

 Design docs and the CLI reference: [docs/](docs/README.md).